 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Support your child's learning-volunteer in their classroom; school-related events, participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time.
+Participate in 20 hours of school related activities. - 3.
 Make sure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork. - 5.
-Attend parent/teacher conferences and other school activities.
+Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork.